Dithilli/hiwework/README.md

 Process:

   What are the desired results?
 Specifically?
 Ask, expand, and if necessary, educate asker so they can inform their own ask.

   What are the undesired results?
 Don’t just define success, define failure.
 Sometimes, not failing horribly is more important that succeeding wildly.

   Consider tests that cover all these cases.
 Don’t just test for success.
 Test for odd successes, AND wild and not so wild failures.

   Check resources.
 Verify knowledge.
 Revisit experts and expert resources.
 Avoid invention when there’s

   Build answer – test to see if it meets minimum successes and avoids failures.
 Exceed minimums if easy/convenient/profitable.

   Repeat.

   Profit.

 Challenges and Unknowns:

 What is a / endpoint exactly?
 How do I implement this?

-An endpoint is a way to access information from a webservice -- i't's the core of an API, accessed with a verb.
+  An endpoint is a url that exposes information, either giving or receiving, to another machine, rather than a person -- it's the core of an API, accessed with a verb.
 Here, "get".

 How do I implement this without a micro web-framework?
 Can't.
-Consider Flask or Bottle
+Consider Flask or Bottle.

   Flask or Bottle:

   Flask seems better for large projects, has better documentation and scales better.
 Bottle fits in a single file and has only python’s main libraries as dependencies.
 			Bottle Instillation - $ sudo pip install bottle Bottle Syntax for a simple hello-world program

 How do I create environmental variables?
 Or Command Line Variables?
 How do I import those into my script?

   Enviromental Variables

-Imported from the OS using import os, there’s only one syntactical call—os.environ.get(). – easily given to the program on a unix command line with (__variablename__)=(___variablevalue____) python myapp.py
+  Imported from the OS using import os, there’s only one syntactical call—os.environ.get(). – easily given to the program on a unix command line with (__variablename__)=(___variablevalue____) python myapp.py.

   For example, in my program, I could call NAME = os.environ.get(“ENTERED_NAME”, “”) (I’m unsure if I need both of those variables in there?
 Will have to figure out.
 To set my environmental variable from the command line (in UNIX?
 Works other places?)
 I can type DEBUG_MODE=xxx python manage.py

   Command Line

   Command line arguments are imported into a python script using sys library, specifically sys.argv, which stands for system argument values.
 This is a list, where the zero index is always ‘argv_list.py’.

   The simple thing to do would be to have a small function that took as NAME sys.argv[1] which SHOULD be the command line argument that fits our name.
 This is quick and easy and would work provided that no other command line arguments are implemented.
 Is it enough to explain that I did it this way for the sake of simplicity, but consider implementing argparse if I have time.

 How do I output the log file for extra credit?

-With sys imported, the stdout (“standard out”) is the normal unix pipline for outputs.
+  With sys imported, the stdout is the normal unix pipline for outputs.
 In fact, that’s what I’m seeing in the console window when I “print”.
 The syntax looks like this.  sys.stdout.write(‘Output’).
 Or I can just print.

   My log needs three kinds of data - path, from the request object, code, from the response object, and the time the request was served.
+Can I pull the time from the request object or just use sys time?
+Nope, not in Bottle with wsgi.
+Unless I'm crazy (possible).

 What frameworks do I need to make sure I have?
 What dependencies are there?
 They’ll all have to be in my image.

-Current List of Dependencies
+Current List of imports and dependencies
 		Import sys #necessary for outputting I think?
 Also necessary for reading command line arguments Import bottle # my chosen micro webplatform for this script Import datetime # necessary for the time logging to my standard output because I can't get what I want from the darn